Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma: Charmonium transport

 The final expression for the charmonium dissociation rate is given by~\cite{Liu:2018syc,Wu:2025hlf}

 where the sum runs over thermal partons $i=q,\bar q,g$.
 The phase-space integration measure $\dd\mathbf{\Pi}$ is defined in Eq.~\eqref{eq:measure}, but with a "quasifree" (off-shell) incoming charm quark.
 The scattering matrix and spectral functions are identical to those in Eq.~\eqref{eq:A_p}, but with the addition of a Pauli-blocking factor for the spectator anticharm quark (which is numerically immaterial).
-The factor $1 - e^{i\mathbf{k}\cdot\mathbf{r}}$ accounts for the interference between charm--light and anticharm--light scattering amplitudes~\cite{Laine:2006ns}, where $\mathbf{k}=\mathbf{p}_c'-\mathbf{p}_c$ denotes the momentum transfer and $\mathbf{r}$ characterizes the spatial size of the charmonium bound state (see Fig. 15 in Ref.~\cite{Wu:2025hlf}).
+The factor $1 - e^{i\mathbf{k}\cdot\mathbf{r}}$, motivated by its perturbative expression from Ref.~\cite{Laine:2006ns}, accounts for the interference between charm--light and anticharm--light scattering amplitudes, where $\mathbf{k}=\mathbf{p}_c'-\mathbf{p}_c$ denotes the momentum transfer and $\mathbf{r}$ characterizes the spatial size of the charmonium bound state, see Fig.~\ref{fig:radius}~\cite{Wu:2025hlf}.
+We recall that the temperature-dependent radii have been adjusted so that the dissociation rate at vanishing charmonium momentum agrees with the width from the full $T$-matrix calculations (\ie, from their pole positions in the complex plane).
+In this way the full structure information, including the relative motion of the anti-/charm quarks inside the bound states, is effectively accounted for in the above rate expression.
 For large charmonium radii, the rapidly oscillating phase suppresses the interference term, effectively turning off interference effects, while destructive interference causes the rate to vanish in the limit $r\to0$.

 In Fig.~\ref{fig:alpha} we collect the resulting rates as a function of 3-momentum and for different temperatures for the three charmonium states considered in this work.
 A clear hierarchy is observed in terms of the binding energy of the different states with smaller values leading to larger dissociation widths (rates).
 Compared to the perturbative dissociation rates employed in our previous works~\cite{Wu:2024gil}, the nonperturbative rates are substantially larger, especially for the excited states.
 Moreover, the momentum dependence of the nonperturbative rates differs qualitatively from that of the perturbative calculations: while the nonperturbative rates decrease with increasing momentum, the leading-order perturbative rates exhibit an increasing trend with momentum.
 We also make use of a $T$-matrix pole analysis of the in-medium charmonium spectrum in the complex energy plane~\cite{Tang:2025ypa}, which indicates that the $J/\psi$, $\chi_c$, and $\psi(2S)$ states persist up to temperatures of about 500, 350 and 250\,MeV, respectively.
 These temperatures, which are generally higher than where the binding energies vanish, are used to determine the onset of the regeneration processes in the transport simulations.